-The Maxwell-Boltzmann distribution is a probability density function of the possible velocities of particles of gas at a constant temperature in a container that yields the fraction of particles expected to be in a range of velocities.
+The Maxwell-Boltzmann distribution is a probability density function of the possible velocities of particles of gas at a constant temperature in a container.
+The function yields the fraction of particles expected to be within a range of velocities.
 It is a mathematical function modeling a "classical" (non-quantum-mechanical) system, based on idealized characteristics, e.g., an ideal gas, with no influence from various physical factors, e.g., gravity.
 Actual physical systems vary in how closely they match the ideal, so it can be a good approximation, a coarse one, or a poor one.

 Eke = m(u²+v²+w²)/2